-- When the price approaches that level, the amount of sellers
+- When the price approaches that level, the number of sellers

 - When trades start occurring at that level

-- b) we observe hidden sell orders being executed there against market buy orders.
+- we observe hidden sell orders being executed there against market buy orders.

 Example of estimating the amount of liquidity that belongs to HFT participants